LF-digitala-kanaler/LFDS/content/components/web/forms/dropdown.md

       you should take into account).

-      We have three main variations of dropdowns, with some common traits:
+      We have two main variations of dropdowns, with some common traits:

       * There are versions for both a white backdrop and a grey backdrop.